Huber rings and valuation spectra

 \subsection{Acknowledgements}

 We thank Eugen Hellmann, Judith Ludwig, Sujatha Ramdorai, and Otmar Venjakob for their organizing efforts and invitation to speak at the Spring School.
 We also thank the Algebra Seminar at the University of Arkansas, who listened to practice lectures.
 Lance Miller, in particular, made significant comments that greatly improved these notes.
 Our Spring School colleagues Ben Heuer, Katharina H\"ubner, and Christian Johansson were remarkably helpful.
-They suggested devoting space to the adic Nullestellensatz (Theorem \ref{theorem:Aplus-recovery}), which adds weight to this text.
+They suggested devoting space to the adic Nullstellensatz (Theorem \ref{theorem:Aplus-recovery}), which adds weight to this text.
 Johansson and Ludwig also helped in key ways, during the School, with the algebraic arguments in Section \ref{section:some-points}.
 H\r{a}vard Damm-Johnsen and Milan Mal\v{c}i\'c did excellent work as course assistants.
-Finally, Goutier Ponsinet, Damm-Johnsen, and Kalyani Kansal are thanked for comments during lectures or via email that improved these notes.
+Finally, an anonymous reviewer, Zachary Feng, Damm-Johnsen, Kalyani Kansal, Ken Lee, and Gautier Ponsinet are thanked for comments during lectures or via email that improved these notes.

 Financial support for travel to Heidelberg was partially provided by the University of Arkansa's Office of the Provost and Office for Faculty Affairs.
-The author was also partially supported by NSF grant DMS-2302284 while writing these notes.
+While writing these notes, the author's work was also supported by NSF grant DMS-2302284 and a Simons Travel Support for Mathematicians Gift.